How to perform Lotus Pose

 Padmasana, or Lotus Pose, is one of the most iconic seated positions in yoga.
 It is most commonly associated with meditation and typically appears in representations of the Buddha.

-In this pose, the legs are crossed in a way that the feet are positioned near the navel.
+In this pose, the legs are crossed in a way that the heels of the feet are positioned near the navel.
 Such an intense bend in the knees, not normally experienced on a day-to-day basis can cause discomfort at first.
 But regular practice will allow the student to get more comfortable in this position, eventually making for healthier knee joints and leg muscles and rejuvenating the lower body.

 When to use Padmasana?